hcp header mobile logo

 Understanding SPIGFD

-Severe insulin-like growth factor-1 deficiency (SPIGFD) is distinct from growth hormone deficiency (GHD)2.
-On this page you can read about the relationship between insulin-like growth factor (IGF)-1 and growth hormone (GH) in controlling growth in children and how SPIGFD develops.
+Severe insulin-like growth factor-1 deficiency (SPIGFD) is distinct from growth hormone deficiency (GHD).1 On this page you can read about the relationship between insulin-like growth factor (IGF)-1 and growth hormone (GH) in controlling growth in children and how SPIGFD develops.

 Growth

-IGF-1 is an Essential Hormone for Growth
+IGF-1 Is an Essential Hormone for Growth

 GH–IGF-1 Relationship